sin5678/inav_cn_wiki/Fixed-wing-guide.md

 ### Optional / Guides related to Fixed Wing:

 * Using a seperate BEC for servos to prevent the FC from restarting due to brownouts or interferences of the servos.
-[Example](http://www.rcgroups.com/forums/showpost.php?p=34254665&postcount=4006)
+[Example](http://www.rcgroups.com/forums/showpost.php?p=34254665&postcount=4006) INAV will not be able to function after an brownout, Pilot must switch into Passthrough mode and fly manually and land the airplane.

 * [Using a minimosd](https://github.com/iNavFlight/inav/wiki/Howto:-CC3D-flight-controller,-minimOSD-and-GPS-for-fixed-wing#osd-setup)